the-cyber-boardroom/cbr-content/cbr_content/en/web-pages/personas/portuguese-journalist.md

-## Persona : CFO
+## Topic : Portuguese as a Programming language

-This shows a workflow where the chatbot helps a CFO with his questions
+This shows a workflow where the chatbot helps journalists to understand how to use Portuguese as a programming language

 -----